Find Affordable College Courses

 83% Women

 There are 55 colleges and univerities across the nation that offer a bachelor's degree in community health and preventive medicine.
-This degree is more popular with female students, and about 49% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 3.1% of community health and preventive medicine graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 51% were students from underrepresented racial-ethnic groups.
+Also, 1.7% of community health and preventive medicine graduates were international students.

 Education Levels of Community Health and Preventive Medicine Majors

-In 2020-2021, 1,698 bachelor's degrees were awarded to community health and preventive medicine majors.
+During the most recent year for which data is available, 1,388 people earned their bachelor's degree in community health and preventive medicine.
 This makes it the 18th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in community health and preventive medicine at each degree level.